hzhxmu/DS-2Net/README.md

 ## Evaluating

-The trained model are provided in the following anonymous [link](https://drive.google.com/drive/folders/1N1mqTv5YKJW0CchpYfqFgG9rxGhkdPcB).
+The trained model are provided in the following [link](https://drive.google.com/drive/folders/1N1mqTv5YKJW0CchpYfqFgG9rxGhkdPcB).
 To evaluate them, download the model file and place it into `./model` and then run the command script in `run/`.
 For example,  to evaluate a breast ultrasound image segmentation model, run:

 ```
 sh run/test_busi.sh